populationgenomics/team-docs/terminal.md

 # Terminal

-Tip on setting up your terminal and shell.
+Tips on setting up your terminal and shell.

 - [Shell prompt](#shell-prompt)